lunarphp/lunar/packages/stripe/README.md

 ## Webhooks

-The plugin provides an optional webhook you may add to Stripe.
+The add-on provides an optional webhook you may add to Stripe.
 You can read the guide on how to do this on the Stripe website [https://stripe.com/docs/webhooks/quickstart](https://stripe.com/docs/webhooks/quickstart).

 The 3 events you should listen to are `payment_intent.payment_failed`,`payment_intent.processing`,`payment_intent.succeeded`.